 What to Pack for Traveling with a Baby

 Obviously packing for your baby is very different than packing for yourself.
 For example, don’t plan on being able to restyle a shirt with two different pairs of pants — by the end of the day that shirt will be very done for.

 Figuring out what to pack with a baby mainly depends on how old they are and how long you’re traveling for.
+But overall, travel size toiletries will be your best friend.
 Here’s a few customized checklists to help guide you:

 Overall Traveling Packing List: